-Lut Desert or Dasht-e Lut, a salt desert in Kerman and Sistan and Baluchestan province on east and south east of Iran, is the world’s 26th largest desert with an area of 52000 square kilometer.
+Lut Desert or Dasht-e Lut, a salt desert in Kerman and Sistan and Baluchestan province in east and southeast of Iran, is the world’s 26th largest desert with an area of 52000 square kilometers.

-In 2005 NASA reported the highest temperature 70 °C (159 °F), for a location on Earth was read in Lut Desert.
+In 2005 NASA reported the highest temperature 70 °C (159 °F), for a location on Earth, was read in the Lut Desert.
 The extreme temperature has resulted in no life of any kind in most parts of this region.